Taming-the-BEAST/Prior-selection/README.md

 Lastly, for the sampling proportion, we know that we certainly did not sample every single infected individual.
-Therefore, setting a prior around 1 would not be reasonable.
+Therefore, setting a prior close to 1 would not be reasonable.
 Actually, it is more reasonable to usually expect only a proportion of less than 0.1 of all flu cases to be sampled.
 Here, we specify something on the order of 10^(-3).
+The default prior for the sampling proportion is a Beta distribution, which is only defined between 0 and 1, making it a natural choice for proportions.
+However, this is not the only prior that can be used, and here we specify a log-normal distribution, while ensuring that an appropriate upper limit is set, to prevent a sampling proportion higher than 1, which is not defined.

 > Click on the arrow next to the **samplingProportion** and change the distribution from **Beta** to **Log Normal**.